 To check robustness, we present results using several other proxies.
-One is predicted export share rather than predicted export status, constructed using export share, e{jp} , as the outcome variable in (7).
-A potential concern is that measurement error in sales could lead to a spurious positive correlation between total sales in p-1 and the change in export share (which has total sales in the denominator) from p-1 to p.
-Similarly, measurement error in employment (from the EIA survey) could generate a spurious positive correlation between employment in p-1 and the change in the capital labor ratio or the average hourly wage in the EIA survey from p-1 to p (which are used as outcomes in (4) in some specifications).
+One is predicted export share rather than predicted export status, constructed using export share, $e{jt}$ , as the outcome variable in (7).
+A potential concern is that measurement error in sales could lead to a spurious positive correlation between average sales in p - 1 and the change in average export share (which has total sales in the denominator) from p - 1 to p.
+Similarly, measurement error in employment (from the EIA survey) could generate a spurious positive correlation between average employment in p - 1 and the change in the average capital labor ratio or the average hourly wage in the EIA survey from p - 1 to p (which are used as outcomes in (4) in some specifications).
 One would expect predicted export status to be less subject to these concerns than predicted export share (and indeed is our preferred measure of export propensity for this reason), but as further checks we present results in which sales or employment (and variables derived from them) are omitted from the preliminary stage.
 To facilitate comparison with previous work, we also consider plant size and total factor productivity as proxies for plant capability.

 We conduct three further robustness checks.
-First, we include an earlier period, 1988-1990 (which we refer to as period 0), for which only the employer-employee data are available, in addition to the three periods mentioned above, 1992-1994 (period 1), 1996-1998 (period 2), and 2000-2002
+First, we include an earlier period, 1988-1990 (which we refer to as period 0), for which only the employer-employee data are available, in addition to the three periods mentioned above, 1992-1994 (period 1), 1996-1998 (period 2), and 2000-2002 (period 3).

-(period 3).
 This allows us to compare a "placebo" change between two pre-shock periods (periods 0 and 1) to the change between periods that span the shock (periods 1 and 2).
-Because we do not observe export share in the employer-employee data, we use the reduced-form model (equation (5)) in footnote 19) for this check, as described below.
+Because we do not observe export share in the employer-employee data, we use the reduced-form model (equation (5) in footnote 19) for this check, as described below.
 Second, we estimate the effect of exporting on the wages of stayers, workers who are continuously employed in a given firm over two periods.
 This specification does not use the AKM methodology and does not require the conditional random mobility assumption, (2).
 It is analogous to estimating a model with job-spell fixed effects.
 Third, we check the assumption of a linear relationship between predicted export status and changes in export share and other outcomes embedded in our model, (4).
-In the presence of fixed costs of exporting, the relationship may not be linear or even monotonic.21 Appendix Table B.11 presents estimates similar to our baseline model but where we include indicators for quartile of the predicted export status distribution in place of the linear term.
-Although this coarsening of the export propensity proxy weakens the first stage somewhat, the estimates are very consistent with our approach above.
-The relationship between quartile of export propensity interacted with the devaluation indicator and changes in export share (Column 1), plant average wages from the employer-employee data (Column 4), and the plant component (Column 5) are monotonic and seem plausibly approximated by a linear relationship.
-Interestingly, the effect on the plant component is statistically significant only for the highest quartile of export propensity.
-But the most important point is that all three of these further robustness checks yield results similar to our baseline estimates.
+In the presence of fixed costs of exporting, the relationship may not be linear or even monotonic.
+We present estimates similar to our baseline model but where we include indicators for quartile of the predicted export status distribution in place of the linear term.
+All three of these further robustness checks yield results similar to our baseline estimates.